CasalettoJ/Weeaboo-Boilerplate/README.md

 -   What the hell webpack is even doing how do you set that guy up
 -   How to set up a basic "atomic design" pattern for the app
 -   Using Storybook to easily develop and test changes to atomic UI components visually
 -   Creating a basic web app with React, Redux, and React-Router, using Styled Components for styling and Axios for rest calls.
+And Animejs for juice.
 -   Using scripts to build, bundle, and serve the app in a test environment
 -   How to ignore this entire README and just clone the repo to make websites because who cares